LiamJCates/Programming-Notes/C++/Semantics/Type/TypeClassifiction.md

 			pointer-to-data-member
 			pointer-to-member-function

 		Array

 		Function

 		Enumeration

 		Class types
 			non-union
 			union

 For every type other than reference and function, the type system supports three additional cv-qualified versions of that type (const, volatile, and const volatile).

-A basic trait for types is the categories in which they can be classified.
-This is a chart on how these categories overlap:
+The following chart depicts how these categories overlap:

 <table>
     <thead>